 1980s – Object Oriented Programming

-The 1980s brought us the current programming paradigm: Object Oriented Programming, with visibility levels, methods (messages), objects, classes, and later on packages.
+Nevertheless, it was during the 1980s that the usage of the current programming paradigm became generalized: Object Oriented Programming, with visibility levels, methods (messages), objects, classes, and later on packages.
 This is the same as saying increased encapsulation and modularity:

 - Visibility levels allow us to control what code can access a specific set of data;